governance-at-scale 3 min read

 That pause tells you everything.

 The accountability version of this test is equally revealing.
 Ask the organisation who is accountable for the compliance posture.
 If the answer is a team name, a framework document, or a process, the answer is effectively nobody.
-Accountability requires a person’s name.
-A team cannot be held accountable in the way that produces behaviour change — only individuals can.
-The moment accountability is diffused across a team or embedded in a document, it has been effectively eliminated.

 Having a governance framework and having governance are not the same thing.
 One is a set of documents.
 The other is a set of behaviours that the environment enforces, with a named human accountable for the outcome.